Călușari

-The Călușari (Călușarii, /ro/; Калушари; singular: Călușar) are the participants to an old traditional Romanian dance known as the căluș.
+The Călușari (Călușarii, /ro/; singular: Călușar) are the participants to an old traditional Romanian dance known as the căluș.
 "Căluș" translates to horse, but in an endearing form.
-Originally Romanian, the practice later spread to North Bulgaria.
 From three weeks after Easter until Pentecost, called Rusalii in Romanian, for around two weeks they have traditionally travelled to all their local communities where they would dance, accompanied by a few fiddlers.

 History

 The origins of the Călușari are unknown, although the first written attestations are from the 17th-century musical notations of Ioan Căianu.

 Romanian historian of religion Mircea Eliade noted that "Although the oath taken is made in the name of God, the mythico-ritual scenario enacted by the calusari has nothing in common with Christianity" and that, in the 19th century at least, there was clerical opposition to the group, with its members being excluded from taking communion for three years in some regions.

 Etymology

 The generally accepted derivation of Căluș is from the old Latin double form "collusium, collusii", meaning both "a dance group" and "a secret society", however other derivations have been proposed.
 The Romanian word căluș also means "a small piece of wood placed in the mouth to prevent talking", and derivation from this word has some support from the presence of the mute figure in some groups, and the ritual silence that used to be observed by the entire group.
 Others, such as Mircea Eliade, see căluș as a diminutive of cal "horse", in turn derived from the Latin caballus, and point to the horse's mythical associations with fertility and war, as well as the imitation of horses found in certain Căluș dances (although these dances do not currently play a principal role in the ritual).

 Kligman (1977) remarks: "Extensive scholarship has been devoted to proving 'at any price a pure Roman origin' of this beloved ritual.
 [T]he results are far from persuasive."
 One such theory is that it derives from "Coli-Salii" — that is, the Salii Collini mentioned by Livy — these being Roman priests dedicated to the worship of Mars.